lukibahr/stars/README.md

 ## TypeScript

+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.
 - [openstatusHQ/openstatus](https://github.com/openstatusHQ/openstatus) - 🫖 Status page with uptime monitoring & API monitoring as code   🫖
 - [OneUptime/oneuptime](https://github.com/OneUptime/oneuptime) - Complete open-source monitoring and observability platform.
 - [mcp-router/mcp-router](https://github.com/mcp-router/mcp-router) - A Unified MCP Server Management App (MCP Manager).